 The 2019 World Championships is coming up later in the week.
 Returning to DC again after the 2014 World Championships, qualified players will be competing on-stage to become World Champion for the final time on a dual-screen system.
 Those who didn't make Day 2 and other attendees will also have the opportunity to play off-stage this weekend in the DC Open, where they can get a head start in earning CP for the 2020 VGC season.
-This article will look at what noteworthy teams, cores, strategies, etc. that could make an appearance during the World Championships.
+This article will look at what noteworthy teams, cores, strategies, etc. could make an appearance during the World Championships.
 For all intents and purposes, everything covered in this article also applies to DC Open.

 Full Teams